 Leonides Halos-Kim (Philippines) is an experienced Agricultural Engineer who earned her MS in Engineering from the Asian Institute of Technology (Thailand) in 1985.
 She began her international career in 1980 when she joined IRRI’s Agricultural Engineering Department.
 She joined IITA in 1991 as a Research Specialist in Agricultural and Food Processing Engineering, and served as the Head of its Post-Harvest Engineering Unit from 1999-2004.
 Mrs. Halos-Kim began with SAA, first as a consultant in post-harvest and agroprocessing (2005-2008), and then as a Program Officer (2009).
 She was appointed Director of Post-Harvest and Agro-processing in January 2010.

-Deola Naibakelao (Chad, PhD) is the Managing Director of the Sasakawa Africa Fund for Extension Education (SAFE).
+Deola Naibakelao (Chad, PhD) is the Deputy Regional Director of SAA and also in charge of Human Resource Development and the Sasakawa Africa Fund for Extension Education (SAFE).
 He earned his PhD in Rural Sociology in 1982 from the University of Lyon II (France), and joined SAA in 1991 as a Program Officer based in Ghana.
 In 1993, he was asked to serve as the SAA representative in Ghana for the newly established SAFE program.
 In 1998, he was appointed SAFE Program Director, based in Burkina Faso, and in 2002 he assumed overall leadership of SAFE, with responsibility for 14 programs in 9 countries.
-Under the SAA structure, Human Resource Development is being managed by SAFE.
-Dr. Naibakelao is thus wearing two hats: Managing Director of SAFE and SAA's Director for Human Resource Development.

 Kebba N. Sima (Gambian, PhD) assumed his responsibilities as Thematic Director of Monitoring, Evaluation, Learning and Sharing in October 2015.
 He is a development professional by training, with a PhD from the Atlantic International University (2014) and an MARD from the University of East Anglia (2009).
 He has over 25 years of experience working as a development professional specializing in social research, development planning and management, policy analysis, monitoring, evaluation and reporting.
 He has worked for various organizations including the Start Network, ActionAid International, The Gambia Social Development Fund, Voluntary Services Overseas, Medical Research Council and The Gambia Cooperative Union.